Over two hundred varieties of pumpkins sorted into three catergories

 Cucurbita Pepo

-These are the Jack-o-Lantern varieties you most commonly see, and the cute little pumpkins that fit in the palm of your hand.
+These are the Jack-o-Lantern varieties you most commonly see.
+If you plan on carving and displaying pumpkins in and around your home, then these are the types of pumpkins to grow.
+And, it also includes the cute little miniature pumpkins that fit in the palm of your hand.

 Common pumpkin varieties include: Connecticut field pumpkins, Howden pumpkins, and Howden Biggie pumpkins.